aliwert/react-budget-app/README.md

 - Edit and delete expenses
 - View total budget, expenses, and balance
 - Responsive design

+## Usage

+1. Clone this repository to your local machine.
+2. Navigate to the project directory.
+3. Install dependencies by running `npm install`.
+4. Start the development server by running `npm start`.
+5. Open your browser and visit `http://localhost:3000` to view the application.

 ## 🛠️Technologies Used
 - React.js
 - CSS